madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 configurations as we like the height of the tree to be and `blink` to animate it.
 The generations produced using `grow` will act as initial configurations of the automaton with the transition function `blink`.
-We can exploit Haskell's laziness to generate a comprehensive tree and worry about height, width, and number of animation frames once we want to display it.
+We can exploit Haskell's laziness to generate a comprehensive tree and worry about its height, width, and number of animation frames once we want to display it.

 ```haskell